phthomsen/tiny_trigger/README.md

 # tiny_trigger
-A trigger word detection, small enough to run on an MCU.
+A trigger word or wake word detection tiny enough to run on an MCU.
+# Model
+## Training
+## Model transformation
+# Application
+# Deployment